octo-technology/OpenTezos/docs/michelson/tutorial.md

 The _address_ type represents an identifier for a user account or a deployed smart contract (e.g. "tz1n2Vm2dvjey...", "KT1faswCTD..." ).

 The _address_ type is a comparable type (i.e. _address_ values can be compared between each other).
 Addresses of implicit accounts are considered strictly less than addresses of originated accounts.
-Otherwise addresses of the same type are compared lexicographically.
+Addresses of the same type are compared lexicographically.

 Built-ins macros such as SOURCE or SENDER push an _address_ value on top of the stack. (see "Built-ins" section)